This free app boasts an impressive feature set but isn't exactly user-friendly for those without web development training.

 You can enable a few security settings from the nopCommerce backend as well, including CAPTCHA and reCAPTCHA, restricting IP addresses that access your admin, and enforcing your SSL certificate on all pages.
 These settings are all described in nopCommerce’s documentation.

-If you’re a developer, a novice developer, or happen to have a Microsoft-friendly developer conveniently stored in your hip pocket, nopCommerce may just be the way to go.
+I suspect I’m not the only nopCommerce reviewer who was unfamiliar with the software at the start, and I’m likely not the only one who came out of it impressed with what I learned about nopCommerce.
+If you’re an experienced developer, a novice developer with time to learn on the job, or someone with a Microsoft-friendly developer who owes you a favor, nopCommerce may be just the way to go.
 It’s a robust and secure platform that, most of the time, seems to work without a hitch.
-The admin is well organized and daily operations are easy to navigate.
-Even better, it’s free!
+The admin is well organized, and daily operations are easy to navigate.
+Best of all, it’s free!

-Especially for those developers who are devoted to the ASP.NET framework and other Microsoft-oriented systems, I’m frankly not really sure who is competing for your ecommerce business besides nopCommerce.
-Meanwhile, if that whole world turns you off, or if you’re looking for an easy-to-use and fully-hosted cart builder, I’d suggest exploring SaaS options like Shopify, Zoey Commerce, or BigCommerce.
+Especially for those developers who are devoted to the ASP.NET framework and other Microsoft-oriented systems, I’m frankly not really sure who is competing for your eCommerce business besides nopCommerce.
+Meanwhile, if that whole world turns you off, or if you’re looking for an easy-to-use and fully-hosted cart builder.
+I’d especially recommend you explore SaaS options like Shopify or BigCommerce.

 Otherwise, why not take nopCommerce for a spin?
-As long as you’re aware of the limitations of the shared demo, you can at least get a feel for the dashboard before you go to the trouble of downloading and installing nopCommerce.
+As long as you’re aware of the limitations of the shared demo, you can at least get a feel for the dashboard before you go to the trouble of downloading and installing the software.
 If you’re all set up with the system requirements, however, you might as well jump right in with the download and see what you think.
+It may be the best decision you make today!